yprez/blog.yprez.com/posts/003-django-bash-completion.rst

 :tags: django, python, bash
 :category: General
-:date: 2012-08-26 22:00
+:date: 2012-08-03 22:00

 A couple of days ago, while browsing the Django repository on Github, I discovered the `django_bash_completion`_ script (only took me 2 years to find it).
-Shortly after the `mind=blown` moment, I tested it and was amazed by the results, or rather by the fact that I never knew it existed, although it's referenced in the `docs`_.
+Shortly after the `mind=blown` moment I tested it and was amazed by the results, or rather by the fact that I never knew it existed, although it's referenced in the `docs`_.